s-ball/i18nparse/README.md

 def activate(lang = None)
 ```

 which activates the usage of the translation for the required language.
 By default, the language for `locale.getlocale()` is used.
+Note: In order to use the expected locale, it should be loaded prior to
+the call to `activate` with `locale.setlocale(locale.LC_ALL, locale_name)`
+where `locale_name` is the name of a known locale or `''` (empty string) for
+the default locale.

 ```
 def deactivate()